King (SNK): Reception

 GameRant praised King's multiple fighting styles despite not being as flashy as other fighters.
 Kakuchoprei celebrated International Women's Day using several gaming characters including King whom he labeled as a tomboy as well as a skilled Muay Thai fighter, which makes her stand out in KOF.
 In a discussion of trans-characters, AnimeFeminist was curious about the reason for King being dressed as a man in Art of Fighting and regarded SNK's decision not to delve into that as a smart choice, leaving all interpretations to the players.
 Michigan Daily regarded King and Baiken as subversions of female fighters whose looks and skills are closer to male characters, which contrasts with other male characters with androgynous looks like Ash Crimson.

 King's gender identity was also popular in the Thrilling Tales of Old Video Games article "Somehow, King from Art of Fighting Is Not a Gay Character".
 The writer drew parallels with Eagle from Street Fighter due to their antagonistic roles with gray tones in their debuts as well as their character designs; "both represent European aristocracy but specifically in the sense that both work for the moneyed class; neither actually belongs to it."
 Despite criticizing how King and Yuri suffer damage clothing, the writer still felt it fair that Ryo Sakazaki could be another victim as he is a man.
 Despite her manly design, King returns in Art of Fighting 2 with a more feminine look now that she no longer works for Mr. Big.
 The character's gender ambiguity in Art of Fighting 2 is not explored by the story.
 By The King of Fighters, the writer noted that King was noticeably a woman naturally, but she also wore manly clothes and wondered if there were signs of homosexuality.
 The ambiguity is further explored in The King of Fighters XI, where King and Ryo go to a bar together, an act orchestrated by their friends to become intimate.
 After researching her origins, Cynthia Rothrock's character from Martial Law II: Undercover was seen as a potential inspiration for her design.
+Game Software Magazine said King's gender is what made her character so popular in her debut where she fought against multiple type of enemies while in The King of Fighters she consistently leads teams of female characters.
+Her designs was also the subject of praise of its stylish clothing and how it fits her fighting style.